 Sept.
 12 Column: Overwinter Dahlia Tubers

 Remember how I grew dahlias this year, for the first time in ages?
-Well, our growing season is coming to a rapid close so I thought a column about how to overwinter dahlia tubers would be helpful.
+Since our growing season is coming to a rapid close, a column about how to overwinter dahlia tubers should be helpful.
 You can read my column in today’s edition of The Spokesman-Review: Dahlias worth the extra effort needed to overwinter tubers. (or you can read the text of my column underneath the video below)

 I grew five dahlias this year and I have really enjoyed those beautiful flowers.
 Since I want to grow them again next year, that means I need to know how to overwinter dahlia tubers.
-Since I’m new to this, I decided to consult with Nicki Farrell, who owns Tall Grass Farms in Medical Lake, Wash.
+Since I’m new to this, I consulted with Nicki Farrell, owner of Tall Grass Farms in Medical Lake, Wash.
 She and her husband Scott grew over 8,000 (wow) dahlias this year so I figure she knows what she’s doing!

-Nicki was probably a little hesitant to share their methods — not because she didn’t want me to be successful but because she knows there are many different ways to overwinter dahlia tubers.
-And I’m fully expecting to receive emails from other dahlia experts, telling me they have success with a different method.
+Nicki was probably a little hesitant to share their methods.
+Not because she didn’t want me to be successful, mind you.
+She knows there are many different ways to overwinter dahlia tubers.
+I’m fully expecting to receive emails from other dahlia experts, telling me they have success with a different method.
 Well, that’s OK.
 Bring them on!

 I also wanted to mention that Nicki and Scott have a photo tutorial of the process on their Facebook page.
 Be sure to check it out.
 She told me they usually do a Facebook live video each fall to show folks firsthand how to do this.
 If you follow their Facebook page, you’ll know when it will take place.